-A strong back, biceps and triceps are necessary.
-The bottom arm on the flag needs to have tricep strength to hold the position, while the top arm relies on bicep strength.
+A strong back, biceps, and triceps are necessary.
+The flag’s bottom arm needs tricep strength to hold the position, while the top component relies on bicep strength.

-To be honest, I concentrate more on compound pulling and pushing exercises to strengthen the arms as opposed to doing single joint movements.
-If you stick with the multi-joint movements for upper body, you’ll have more functional strength when it comes to things like the human flag.
+I concentrate on compound pulling and pushing exercises to strengthen the arms instead of single-joint movements.
+If you stick with the multi-joint activities for the upper body, you’ll have more functional strength in things like the human flag.
 In other words, I can’t be bothered much with doing bicep curls or tricep extensions alone, that sort of thing.

 These exercises helped me succeed at learning the human flag.
-The flag is a tough move; it’s so empowering once you start to be able to do it for even a few seconds.
+The flag is a challenging move; it’s so empowering once you start to do it for even a few seconds.

 Here are a few pointers on How to do the Human Flag right:

 • The right pole is hard to find.
-It’s tough to find one that’s just the right diameter that’s easy to grip.
-I’m still on the look out for one in my gym to practice on since I live in a cold climate.
+Finding one with the correct diameter is rugged and easy to grip.
+I’m still looking for one in my gym since I live in a cold climate.

-• If you live in a weather friendly environment, I’ve found traffic poles (bus stops, stop signs, no parking signs) are good.
+• If you live in a weather-friendly environment, traffic poles (bus stops, stop signs, no parking signs) are good.

-• Your grip needs to be greater than shoulder width apart.
-I’ve found it easiest to have the bottom elbow locked with the fingers pointing downward.
+• Your grip needs to be greater than shoulder-width apart.
+I’ve found it easiest to lock the bottom elbow with the fingers pointing downward.
 The top hand also has the thumb pointing to the ground.

 • Keeping the shoulders stacked on top of each other is imperative.
-This puts some pressure on the bottom elbow since it pretty much takes all the weight.
+This puts pressure on the bottom elbow since it takes all the weight.

-• To avoid injury of the elbow: don’t practice too much at first.
-Give the elbow a rest, roll the elbow with a foam roller and don’t allow the elbow to hyperextend.
+• To avoid injury to the elbow: don’t practice too much at first.
+Give the elbow rest, roll the elbow with a foam roller, and don’t allow the elbow to hyperextend.

-• Keep the legs tucked in at first, by keeping the lever shorter (bent legs) it will make things easier at first.
+- Keep the legs tucked in at first by keeping the lever shorter (bent legs); it will make things easier.

-• If you’re able to hold it for any length of time, work on extending the legs.
+- If you can hold it any time, work on extending the legs.

-• You’ll have a stronger, smarter side that you’ll want to favor.
-Don’t forget to work the weak and dumb side too.
+- You’ll have a more robust, more thoughtful side that you’ll favor.
+Don’t forget to work on the weak and dumb side too.

-The human flag is a worthy goal, but one that takes time, effort and patience.
-I’m getting so that on a good day I can hold it for 5 seconds or longer.
-It’s no Cirque de Soleil feat, but it’s a work in progress.
-A great challenge for me and anyone else that’s looking for something out of the ordinary.
+The human flag is a worthy goal that takes time, effort, and patience.
+I’m getting it so I can hold it for 5 seconds or longer on a good day.
+It’s no Cirque de Soleil feat, but it’s progress.
+A significant challenge for me and anyone looking for something out of the ordinary.